DennisHeimbigner/cpoco/README.md

 # The cpoco Multi-Platform Dynamic-Loading Library
-__Author__: Dennis Heimbigner
-__Organization__: University Corporation for Atmospheric Research
-__Initial Release__: 2015-9-28

-__Copyright__: Copyright 2018, UCAR/Unidata; see COPYRIGHT file for copying and redistribution conditions.
-This code is Derived from the poco library (See [Poco Information](#poco-information) below).

 ## Description

 The primary goal of the cpoco project is to provide a C language version of the poco multi-platform dynamic loading library.
 The poco libraries are written in C++.

 The secondary goal of cpoco is to support dynamic loading of HDF5 filters by the [netCDF C library](http://www.unidata.ucar.edu/netcdf/).

 # Mutual Exclusion Support

 Internally, cpoco (like poco) supports serialized access to the dynamic loading functions using mutual exclusion locks.
 For *nix* systems, this usually requires pthreads support.